A man works at a farm stand lined with fresh vegetables and preserves

 The Kinmount Farmers’ Market boasts a particularly scenic location.
 Located in Austin Sawmill Heritage Park (5 Station Road), you can pick up a little local history while you pick up dinner fixings.
 The market runs 9 AM to 2 PM on Saturdays until Thanksgiving.
 You’ll find of produce, meat, and local artistic creations, produced to the same high standard you’d expect from some of the region’s top vendors.

-Although this list is extensive, it’s not complete – there are other excellent farmers’ markets in the region, though some operate at a smaller scale or have closed temporarily for the 2020 season.
-Explore your local area and you may find an option even closer to you!
+Although this list is extensive, it’s not complete – there are other excellent farmers’ markets in the region, though some operate at a smaller scale.
+Explore the area and you may find an option even closer to you!

 Share this post